Spelkington/spelkington.github.io/content/index.md

 - Data Analysis & Handling
 - Economic Analysis

-CGC's general specialty is engineering, analysis, insights, and maintenance of [[digital-economies|digital economies]] like multiplayer game economies, network and cloud resource optimizations, or other digital spaces where you'd find a whole lot of chaos and complications.
+CGC's general specialty is engineering, analysis, insights, and maintenance of [[economics|digital economies]] like multiplayer game economies, network and cloud resource optimizations, or other digital spaces where you'd find a whole lot of chaos and complications.

 CGC also provides [[mentoring|professional development]] resources and mentoring for young developers and professionals interested in economics and software engineering.